byorgey/boltzmann/README.markdown

-Boltzmann sampling for random generation of algebraic data types.
+Boltzmann sampling for random generation of algebraic data types in Haskell.

 For background, see: